freeman-lab/gl-material/README.md

 # gl-material

-Standard definition for reusable 3d materials.
-A `material` is defined as an object with three properties:
+Standard definition for reusable 3d materials!
+A `material` is an object with three properties:
 - a `style` definition
 - a `fragment` shader
 - a `name`